gotgit/gotgit/en.rst

 2.2       Works with others at diff. location      [12]
 =======================================================

-How I synchoronize works in different locations, home and office, when I work on this book.
+How I synchoronized works from different locations, home and office, when I wrote this book.

   .. figure:: images/en/fig-02-02-workflow.png
      :scale: 65